 Great Smoky Mountains National Park is home to wild rainbow and brown trout as well as native brook trout.
 It is one of the few wild trout sanctuaries in the Eastern United States.
 It’s even rarer in the Southeastern U.S. where nearly all trout fisheries rely on stocked fish.
 The park has not stocked a trout in nearly fifty years!

 I guide almost everywhere in the park, but most of my trips are on the Tennessee side.
 Townsend and Gatlinburg are the two primary gateway towns on the Tennessee side.
-There is within fifteen minutes of these towns on the Little River and Pigeon River systems.
+There is fishing access within fifteen minutes of these towns on the Little River and Pigeon River systems.
 Or there are numerous roadside and trail options that will take you a little farther off the beaten path.
 And for as many options as we have for fishing in the Smokies, there may be even more options for lodging when you stay here.
 Hotels, lodges, and rental cabins are abundant just outside the park.
 There are numerous backcountry and frontcountry camping options inside the park.
 I am happy to help with recommendations for any of these.

 The other area guide in the Cherokee National Forest.
 This not to be confused with the town of Cherokee in North Carolina.
 The Cherokee National Forest is split into two sections.
 One is to the southwest of the park and the other to the northeast.
 The terrain is very similar to what you find in Great Smoky Mountains National Park.
 But many of the streams have a mix of wild trout and hatchery supported trout.

 With only a fraction of the tourism seen in the Smokies, Cherokee National Forest does not have near the lodging options, restaurants, etc. This is not a primary destination for me but one that I will sometimes recommend at certain times of the year.
 Or I may recommend it if water conditions are unfavorable in the park.
 I also have some repeat customers that request to go here just to see and fish a new area.